upedd/CuteC/README.md

 # Cute C - a toy c compiler
-Cute C (cutsie 😊) is a work-in-progress c compiler
+Cute C (cutesy 😊) is a work-in-progress c compiler

 ## Usage
 ```